exercism/csharp/exercises/concept/weighing-machine/.meta/design.md

 If the user gets stuck, we will allow them to click a button requesting a hint, which shows this file.
 We will softly discourage them using it.
 The file should contain both general and task-specific "hints".
 These hints should be enough to unblock almost any student.

-## Step 4: add .docs/after.md

-Once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the concept taught.

-These files are also all described in the [concept exercises document][docs-concept-exercises].

-## Step 5: update languages/csharp/config.json
+## Step 4: update languages/csharp/config.json

 An entry should be added to the track's `config.json` file for the new concept exercise: